mxahan/mxahan/README.md

 > Shoot me an email with the reference paper or article.
 We can discuss from there.

-I am experienced on all phases of the product cycle: idea, concept and  design, analysis and development as well as launch and promotion of the final product.
-Hands on experience in Information Architecture and Database Design, Web Development and Design, popular Open Source CMS Theming and Templating, User Support, Communications Assistance and Digital Marketing.

 ## Welcome to the World of AI